How to Compose an Email Marketing Newsletter?

 • Aid brand recognition.

 Nearly 69% of recipients report an email as spam after reading the subject line.
-Especially if you use salesy language like ‘Buy now’, ‘Additional Income’, or ‘Urgent’, spam traps can blacklist your IP address or email domain.
+Especially if you use salesy language like ‘Buy now’, ‘Additional Income’, or ‘Urgent’, spam traps can blacklist your email domain.

 Now, the next milestone could be – finding the best time to send your well-designed newsletters.
 Read on to learn at what times the users are the most active.

-The best time to schedule newsletters or marketing emails is between 9 am – 12 pm and 12 pm – 3 pm.
+The best time to send emails is between 9 am – 12 pm and 12 pm – 3 pm.
 Users are the most active during the mornings; around 34.9% of people check their emails during this time.
-Here are other optimal times to consider for your newsletters:

 Best Times to Send Email Newsletters